yejun2/Mixture-of-Hierarchy-Mamba/rebuttal3_3.md

 **Response**

-We thank the reviewer for pointing out that the coordination among the routers was not sufficiently formalized or verified.

 In MoH, SSR first selects the active hierarchical stages, and its routing output $$\alpha_t^{\mathrm{SSR}}$$ is passed to CMR and EDR. **The integrated routing controller (IRC) additionally provides a shared routing prior $$p_t$$:**

 $$